naughtyfruit53/FastApiv1.6/docs/archive/implementation_reports/WHATSAPP_OTP_IMPLEMENTATION_SUMMARY.md

 - **Reliability**: Robust fallback mechanisms and error handling
 - **Maintainability**: Clean architecture with comprehensive testing

-The system is ready for immediate deployment and will significantly improve the authentication experience for TRITIQ ERP users while maintaining the highest security standards.
+The system is ready for immediate deployment and will significantly improve the authentication experience for TRITIQ BOS users while maintaining the highest security standards.